AidaMehammed/FC_Knowledge_Distillation/README.md

 max_iter: 10
 ```
 ### Training Options
-#### Model
+#### Models
 File name will provided as generic data to clients, which later will be imported by the app.
 The model class should have the name 'Model' and include the forward method.
-For more details, please refer to the example provided in [models/pytorch/models](/data/sample_data/generic/cnn.py)
+For more details, please refer to the examples provided in [models/pytorch/models](/data/sample_data/generic/cnn.py)

-`model`: This field should specify the Python file containing the model implementation.
+`teacher_model`: This field should specify the Python file containing the teacher model implementation.
 It is expected to be in the .py format.

+`student_model`: Similarly, specify the Python file containing the student model implementation.

 #### Local dataset